hunterxcobby/100-days-of-code/log.md

 **Today's Progress**: knowing more into details - Web Static, HTML and CSS

 1. **HTML Structure:**
-   - Discussed the importance of structuring HTML documents.
+   - learned the importance of structuring HTML documents.
-   - Introduced the `<head>` and `<body>` elements, explaining their roles.
+   - learned the `<head>` and `<body>` elements, explaining their roles.

 2. **Text-Based Elements in HTML:**
    - Explored various text-based elements such as headings, paragraphs, bold text (`<strong>`), and italicized text (`<em>`).
-   - Demonstrated the use of heading levels from `<h1>` to `<h6>` and the `<p>` element.
+   - implemented the use of heading levels from `<h1>` to `<h6>` and the `<p>` element.

 3. **Building Structure with HTML5 Elements:**
    - Explored new HTML5 structurally based elements like `<header>`, `<nav>`, `<article>`, `<section>`, `<aside>`, and `<footer>`.
    - Clarified the semantic meanings and use cases for each element.

 4. **CSS Cascade:**
-   - Introduced the cascade in CSS, emphasizing how styles progress from the top to the bottom of a stylesheet.
+   - learned the cascade in CSS, emphasizing how styles progress from the top to the bottom of a stylesheet.
-   - Demonstrated how styles can be overwritten based on the cascade order.
+   - implemented how styles can be overwritten based on the cascade order.

 5. **Cascading Properties in CSS:**
-   - Discussed how properties inside individual selectors also follow the cascade.
+   - learned how properties inside individual selectors also follow the cascade.
    - Illustrated examples of how cascading properties work, emphasizing the order's importance.

 6. **Calculating Specificity:**
-   - Discussed specificity weights of CSS selectors, focusing on type, class, and ID selectors.
+   - learned specificity weights of CSS selectors, focusing on type, class, and ID selectors.
    - Explored how specificity influences the precedence of styles, using examples.

 7. **Combining Selectors:**
-   - Introduced the concept of combining selectors to increase specificity.
+   - learned the concept of combining selectors to increase specificity.
-   - Discussed the key selector and prequalifiers in combined selectors.
+   - learned the key selector and prequalifiers in combined selectors.

 8. **Layering Styles with Multiple Classes:**
    - Explored the use of multiple classes in HTML elements for modular styling.
-   - Demonstrated how to layer styles using different classes.
+   - implemented how to layer styles using different classes.

 9. **Common CSS Property Values - Colors:**
-   - Discussed color representation in CSS, including keywords, hexadecimal notation, and RGB and HSL values.
+   - learned color representation in CSS, including keywords, hexadecimal notation, and RGB and HSL values.
-   - Introduced common color-related property values.
+   - learned common color-related property values.

 10. **Common CSS Property Values - Lengths:**
     - Explored absolute and relative length values in CSS.
-    - Discussed pixel units for absolute lengths and percentage and em units for relative lengths.
+    - learned pixel units for absolute lengths and percentage and em units for relative lengths.

 **link to progress:** [WebDev](https://github.com/hunterxcobby/WEB-DEV_learning)